Praha (450 €)

 Tune network performance

 As with all Red Hat performance-based exams, configurations must persist after reboot without intervention.

-Red Hat encourages all candidates for the Red Hat Enterprise Performance Tuning Expertise exam (EX442) to consider taking the Red Hat Certificate of Expertise in Performance Tuning (RH442) training course.
+Red Hat encourages you to consider taking Red Hat Performance Tuning: Linux in Physical, Virtual, and Cloud (RH442) to help prepare.
 Attendance in this class is not required, so one can choose to take just the exam.
 Many successful candidates who have come to class already possessing substantial skills and knowledge have reported that the class made a positive difference for them.

 While attending Red Hat classes can be an important part of one's preparation to take this exam, attending class does not guarantee success on the exam.
 Previous experience, practice, and native aptitude are also important determinants of success.

 Many books and other resources on system administration for Red Hat's products are available.
 Red Hat does not officially endorse any as preparation guides for its exam.
 Nevertheless, you may find additional reading deepens understanding and can prove helpful.

 This exam is a performance-based evaluation of system administration skills and knowledge.
 Candidates perform a number of routine system administration tasks and are evaluated on whether they have met specific objective criteria.
 Performance-based testing means that candidates must perform tasks similar to what they perform on the job.

 Prospective employers of a Red Hat Certified Specialist in Linux Performance Tuning should verify any and all claims by people claiming to hold this credential by requesting their certificate number and verifying it using the Red Hat certification verification tool.